 • Attend Challenge Day (optional)

 As a mentor, it is important to realize that most educators are not engineers.
 It is your job to help the educator in this area.
 Collaborate with one another to achieve success in the classroom.
 This can be accomplished by reviewing the challenge guidelines and preparing lists of questions for the students prior to the first session.
 Have an idea of what you want each work session to look like prior to visiting the classroom.

 The safety of all students is a priority for Penn State University.
-Please refer to our Student Protection Plan, which provides guidelines for mentor interactions and the clearances and background checks required to become a mentor.
+Please refer to the school for guidelines for mentor interactions and the clearances and background checks required to become a mentor.